 - Recover as many abandoned shopping carts as possible

 - Save time, increasing revenue in the most efficient way possible

 Today, there are multiple strategies for recovering shoppers that have abandoned their cart.
 The most prevalent and powerful tools for an abandoned cart recovery campaign include retargeted ads and automated email campaigns.
 Ideally, retailers deploy both tools as part of an integrated campaign.
 Below, we’ll dive into the details of how and why each option is effective in recovering abandoned cart shoppers.

 Abandoned Cart Recovery: Automated Email Campaigns

 The most common tactic for recovering abandoned cart shoppers is through automated email campaigns.
 Strategically sending messages to shoppers’ inbox helps convert and recover consumers nearly 15% of the time.
-From the right timing and number of emails to design and personalization, let’s look at abandoned cart email best practices on how to optimize automated email campaigns for abandoned cart recovery.
+From the right timing and number of emails to design and personalization, let’s look at abandoned cart email best practices and shopper segmentation strategies to optimize automated email campaigns for abandoned cart recovery.
 Here's an article on how to implement a two-segment abandoned cart campaign in HubSpot, specifically.